Gazi Hüsrev Pasha: Baghdad campaign

-Hüsrev's next mission was to reconquer Baghdad (capital of modern Iraq), which had recently been captured by the Safavid shah Abbas I. In late 1629, he began invading Persian territory around Baghdad.
-However, it happened so that the invasion was during the rainy season, and it was impossible to lay a siege on the city itself.
+Hüsrev's next mission was to reconquer Baghdad (capital of modern Iraq), which had been captured in 1624 by the Safavid shah Abbas I. In late 1629, he began invading Persian territory around Baghdad.
+However, the invasion occurred during the rainy season, and it was impossible to lay a siege on the city itself.
 Thus, Hüsrev Pasha chose to capture other cities around Baghdad, one of his subordinates defeating a Persian army.
 The siege of Baghdad began on June 22, 1630, and continued until November 14, 1630, without success.
-After this failure, Hüsrev Pasha decided to continue the operation the next year, in 1631.
+After this failure, Hüsrev Pasha decided to continue the operation in 1631.
 When the next year arrived, however, he delayed beginning the siege citing a lack of reinforcements.
 On October 25, 1631, he was dismissed from office.

 Death

 The news about Hüsrev's dismissal caused a general unrest in the empire.
 Hüsrev's successor, Hafız Ahmed Pasha, was killed by rebels in the palace.
-Murad IV blamed Hüsrev for the unrest and sent another pasha to Tokat (northern Turkey), the city where Hüsrev was residing, to execute him.
+Murad IV blamed Hüsrev for the unrest and sent another pasha to Tokat (in northern Turkey), the city where Hüsrev was residing, to execute him.
 After some minor clashes, Hüsrev was executed in March 1632.